-In 1592 Gamō Ujisato conquered the area with his capture of nearby Ōmorijō.
+In 1592 Gamō Ujisato conquered the area with his capture of nearby Ohmori Castle.
 His retainer, Kimura Yoshikiyo, took Fukushimajō, as then renamed by Gamō, a much more auspicious appellation.
 In 1600 the Battle of Matsukawa took place on the plains outside the castle.
-During the Edo Period Tadakuni Honda was castellan from 1679 and he was succeeded by Masanaka Hotta in 1686.
+During the Edo period Tadakuni Honda was castellan from 1679 and he was succeeded by Masanaka Hotta in 1686.
 With the creation of Fukushima-han (Domain) in 1702, the Itakura-shi (clan) ruled.
-The construction of the last Edo Period castle was begun with Hotta and completed by Itakura.
-In 1868 the castle was surrender to the Satchō Alliance and the domain was abolished the following year.
+The construction of the last Edo period castle was begun with Hotta and completed by Itakura.
+In 1868 the castle was surrendered to the Satchō Alliance and the domain was abolished the following year.
 The castle was then demolished.

 Profile and photos by ART

 |Access||Fukushima Sta.
 (Tohoku Main Line), 15 min. walk|

 |Coordinates||37° 45' 1.62" N, 140° 28' 8.15" E|